satohshi/pb-option-builder/README.md

 You might run into a situation where you have a component that requires a specific set of fields to be passed to it, and it makes sense to fetch the item directly in one route, but in another, it makes sense to do so through `expand`.

-Because of the way the argument for the option builder is structured, the `fields` array is portable.
+Because of the way the parameter for the option builder is structured, the `fields` array is portable.
 You can define the fields in one place, and use it either at the top level, or in the `expand` option **as is** .

 Example: